herosi/triage-collector/README.md

 * Library: NTFSParserDLL, LibreSSL and inipp,
 * Tool: winpmem

 winpmem.exe is a part of c-aff4 project (https://github.com/Velocidex/c-aff4).
 winpmem_mini_x64_rc2.exe and winpmem_mini_x86.exe are from https://github.com/Velocidex/WinPmem
 winpmem-2.1.post4.exe is a part of rekall project (https://github.com/google/rekall).
+You can download Magnet DumpIt for Windows from https://www.magnetforensics.com/resources/magnet-dumpit-for-windows/

 * Icon logo